yumagia/yumagia.dev/content/code-samples/bspcode/index.md

 tags=["scratch", "c", "pseudocode"]
 +++

-(9 Dec 2024) This is still in progress!
-I just wrote this page so there may be errors until the afternoon!

-(10 Dec 2024) Added C code.
-Might have errors that I haven't fixed yet...

 Here is the BSP tree generation code for Gamma Engine.
 It creates a solid-leaf BSP tree, given a set of polygons from a lazy mesh.
 I originally wrote this in Scratch, but wanted to make a more understandable translation in pseudocode.
 After writing a quick pseudocode, and realizing it would actually be useful(and more fun!) to outright write it in C, I decided to just simply make the entire function along with its structure defs in C language.
 I decided to keep the pseudocode anyways since it was an important step I used to translate the Scratch code into C. The C/pseudocode is provided below the scratch blocks.